-GASB 34 requires the classification of fund equity into three components - invested in capital assets, net of related debt; restricted; and unrestricted.
+GASB 34 requires the classification of fund equity into three components - net investment in capital assets, restricted and unrestricted.
 These classifications are defined as follows:

-Invested in capital assets, net of related debt - This component of net position consists of capital assets, including restricted capital assets, net of accumulated depreciation and is reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
+Net Investment in Capital Assets - This component of net position consists of capital assets, including restricted capital assets, net of accumulated depreciation and is reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.